vfarcic/devops26/manuscript/99-progressive-delivery.md

       weight: 10
 ```

 We can test this by accessing our application using the dns we previously created for the Istio gateway.
-For instance running `curl -skL "http://go-demo-6.${ISTIO_IP}.nip.io/demo/hello"` will give us the response from the previous version around 90% of the times, and the current version the other 10%.
+For instance running `curl "http://go-demo-6.${ISTIO_IP}.nip.io/demo/hello"` will give us the response from the previous version around 90% of the times, and the current version the other 10%.

 Describing the canary object will also give us information about the deployment progress.